S8A/s8a.github.io/_posts/2025-03-30-setup-deploy-jekyll-v4-tailwindcss-alpinejs.md

 2. Set the workflow to be activated whenever there is a push to the `master` branch.
 Change that to `main` if that's your repository's main branch, of course.
 3. Set the environment variables appropriately.
 Don't forget to change `TZ` to your timezone.
 4. Define one job named `github-pages` that runs on the latest version of Ubuntu and executes the following steps:
-  1. Checkout the repository so that the workflow can access it.
+  1. Check out the repository so that the workflow can access it.
-  2. Setup Ruby version 3.3 (update that in the future appropriately), enabling Bundler's cache.
+  2. Set up Ruby version 3.3 (update that in the future appropriately), enabling Bundler's cache.
   3. Install the apt dependencies specified in the `.apt` file.
-  4. Setup Node.js version 20 (update that in the future appropriately).
+  4. Set up Node.js version 20 (update that in the future appropriately).
   5. Install Node.js dependencies with `npm install`.
 In case you didn't know already, you're supposed to push `package.json` and `package-lock.json` to GitHub.
   6. Build the website with Jekyll, enabling verbose mode to have more informative logs.
   7. Deploy the generated static website to a branch named `gh-pages`.

-The second thing you need, which I briefly mentioned above, is an `.apt` file in your project's root directory, where you'll list all the Ubuntu packages you're gonna need to install.
-This is **not** the same as the `.apk` package mentioned earlier in the article, which is for _Alpine Linux_ packages and will only be used by the Docker image for local development.
+The second thing you need, which I briefly mentioned above, is a text file named `.apt` in your project's root directory, where you'll list all the Ubuntu packages you're gonna need to install.
+This is **not** the same as the `.apk` file mentioned earlier in the article, which is for _Alpine Linux_ packages and will only be used by the Docker image for local development.
 Also, because you're getting Node.js in another step of the workflow, you should **not** include `nodejs` and `npm` in the `.apt` file, so in the simplest case the file will be empty.

 Needless to say, you don't need to add `.apt` nor `.github/workflows/github-pages.yml` to Jekyll's exclusion list because they're excluded automatically.